-Create a shared vision.
+Establish a shared vision and communicate to all constituent groups.
 Culture needs to be embedded in goals and action plans focused on instructional effectiveness that all stakeholders can understand, contribute to, and commit to.
-The International Center's Learning Criteria is a broad, holistic framework of variables that help establish a common definition of student success, not just as scholars but as future workers, citizens, consumers, and parents.
+This plan must focus on and reflect instructional effectiveness and positive relationships that lead to a culture of high expectations.
+The International Center's Learning Criteria is a broad, holistic framework of variables that help establish a common definition of student success, not just as scholars, but as future workers, citizens, consumers, and parents.

-Build leadership capacity.
+Build leadership capacity through an empowerment model.
 Organizational leadership needs to enhance existing leaders and identify and cultivate the development of emerging, future leaders.
-Doing so broadens the leadership capacity of the organization immediately and paves the way for continuous development and growth of new leaders.
+Doing so broadens the leadership capacity of the organization immediately and paves the way for continuous development and growth of new leaders who can assist in transforming a school or district.
+Empowering others to lead around action items not only builds the capacity to complete goals, but also builds the capacity of others to lead and adapt to every changing need.
+Creating an empowered environment demands clear communication and collaboration at all levels, creating trust among the members of the organization.